-The Committee have overall accountability for this policy and its implementation.
+The STC Committee has overall accountability for this policy and its implementation.

-We have an appointed Welfare Officer (WO) who holds operational responsibility for safeguarding in line with the LTA role profile and is supported by the Committee.
+We have an appointed Welfare Officer (WO) who holds operational responsibility for safeguarding in line with the LTA role profile and is supported by the STC Committee.
 The WO is the first point of contact to raise a safeguarding concern involving a child or adult at risk.
 They also play a proactive role in increasing an awareness of safeguarding within our venue.

-The Welfare Officer is: Caz Graham 07949244695 Cazgraham@fastmail.co.uk
+The Welfare Officer is: Carrie Shenton 07890264773 welfare-officer@staplefordtennisclub.org.uk

-If the Welfare Officer is not available to report a safeguarding concern or allegation to, the alternative contact within our venue is: Di Reddin 07721041462 dianereddin@yahoo.co.uk
+If the Welfare Officer is not available to report a safeguarding concern or allegation to, the alternative contact within our venue is the STC Committee, email: committee@staplefordtennisclub.org.uk